Normalized image of a vector by an infinite product of nonnegative matrices: Sofic measures, multifractal analysis

 (by convention, the Hausdorff dimension of the empty set is $-\infty$).
 Its {\it scale spectrum} (or {\it$L^q$-spectrum}) $\tau_{\rm scale}:\mathbb R\to[-\infty,1]$ is defined by

 where $\mathcal I$ is the set of the covers of the support of $\mu$ by closed intervals of length $r$.

 The scale spectrum is easier to compute or to approximate than the singularity spectrum.
-One says that $\mu$ satisfies the {\it multifractal formalism} if the singularity spectrum is the Legendre-transform conjugate of the scale spectrum (see for instance \cite{HJKPS}) in the sense that, for any $\alpha\in\mathbb R$,
+The multifractal formalism, defined as follows, enables to compute the second when one knows the first.\begin{definition}One says that $\mu$ satisfies the {\it multifractal formalism} if the singularity spectrum is the Legendre-transform conjugate of the scale spectrum (see for instance \cite{HJKPS}) in the sense that, for any $\alpha\in\mathbb R$, \end{definition}